pauldebanshu19/Aura.Funn/README.md

 ## Overview

-AuraFi implements a creator economy protocol with the following key features:
+AuraFunn implements a creator economy protocol with the following key features:

 - **Dual Collateral Model**: Both creator stakes and fan deposits back the token supply, ensuring skin in the game for all participants
 - **Aura-Anchored Economics**: Token peg (CELO-per-token) and supply caps derive from verifiable Farcaster metrics, creating dynamic value tied to creator reputation